- Academic Appeals

 - Send you the written decision from the Panel

-- In the case of expulsions, will outline the process and advise you of the Governing Council's conclusion with respect to its decision
+- In the case of expulsions, outline the process and advise you of the Governing Council's conclusion with respect to its decision

 - Outline the process if a party files an appeal